 We have made a few alterations to the site to reduce the problem.
 All outdoor lights are on time sensors as are the lights in the toilet block.
 We have put midge screens on the toilet/shower windows.
 There are several indoor areas you can use on bad evenings such as the Barn, hostel lecture room and the Crean Shackelton hut.
 Midge nets and spray are available in the tuck shop/office.
-We are looking into getting a small marquee that can accommodate a fire for scouts to sit around in in the evening.
+We have a small black YURT with a fire for scouts to sit around in in the evening.

 What can you do?